What are the Availability and Submissions options for an assessment?

-- Or select the Expand All link to open all the sections on the Settings page.
+- Or select the Expand All button to open all the sections on the Settings page.

-By default, the assessment will be released to the Entire Site.
+By default, Each member of the site will be able to take the assessment.

-Note: You cannot change the Assessment Released To option on any published assessment.
+Note: You cannot change the Who can access this assessment? option on any published assessment.

-If groups exist in your site, you can release an assessment to selected groups.
+If groups exist in your site, you may release an assessment to selected groups.

-You can use the Anonymous Users option to create anonymous surveys.
+You may use the Anyone with the link (Anonymous survey) option to create anonymous surveys.
 An example of an anonymous survey is the Electronic Teaching Analysis Poll (eTAP), which can be used to collect mid-semester feedback from your students for your course.

-- If you release an assessment to Anonymous Users, you must distribute its URL to participants; it will not be accessible from within your site's Tests & Quizzes tool.
-The URL will be presented when you publish the assessment.
+- If you make an assessment available to Anyone with the link, you must distribute its link to participants; it will not be accessible from within your site's Tests & Quizzes tool.
+The link will be presented when you publish the assessment.

 - You can make anonymous surveys available to anyone.
 Login access to UVACollab is not required.